 Wash at full loads

-This is the key to water saving through laundry.
+This is the key to water-saving through the laundry.
 It’s a waste to run the washing machine only to launder a few articles of clothing.
-Make sure your kids know this, and that they know to bring out all of their dirty laundry at once for the fullest loads possible.
+Make sure your kids know this, and that they know to bring out all of their dirty laundries at once for the fullest loads possible.

 Sort your laundry effectively

 Create multiple laundry baskets in your household to help the sorting process: whites, darks, bright colours, heavily soiled, and delicates.
 Teach your kids to put their laundry into the right baskets, and reward them if they do it correctly.
 This way, each type of load will be as full as possible.

 This approach can also help to maximise each load size.
 For example, if Wednesday is the day for washing dark clothes and Saturday for washing whites, your kids will know when to save up which kind of laundry and when to bring it out.
 Washing one full load of coloured clothes once a week is much better than washing two partial loads every four days.

 Use the half-load button

 If you have this cycle option, and if your load is a small one, this is an easy, essential way in which to conserve water!
 In addition to saving water, you can also save on energy by running the machine on quick wash or at lower temperatures.
 OMO has designed detergents like OMO Auto Liquid, which works brilliantly on the toughest stains, even in a quick wash.

 Make sure you use your favourite laundry detergent so that your clothes remain clean and smell fresh on laundry day.